Who are Master Gardeners?

 Master Gardeners agree to volunteer forty hours annually in a variety of service opportunities, beginning in their intern year.
 After the first year of training Master Gardeners are also required to accrue ten hours of continuing education each year.

 For more information please see Become a Master Gardener!

 Would you like to try out a Master Gardener class?

 The Albuquerque Area Extension Master Gardeners (AAEMG) are hosting several special Gardening Classes this fall that are open to the public.
 AAEMG Gardening Classes will be available to the public on Tuesday afternoons from January through April from 12:30 to 2:00PM.
 Classes will be offered at a cost of $5/each (for non-members).
-Please see AAEMG Gardening Classes for more information and TO REGISTER.
-Registration is required.
+Please see AAEMG Gardening Classes for more information.